-If the BFR has multiple policies with different AIPs for the same crop year, only one BFR Application must be completed.
-However, the individual must provide a copy of that BFR Application to each AIP.
-The individual must also provide a copy of the BFR Application to any other AIP in subsequent crop years if the insured changes or adds new AIP(s), while the individual remains qualified as a BFR.
+If the BFR or VFR has multiple policies with different AIPs for the same crop year, only one BFR or VFR Application must be completed.
+However, the individual must provide a copy of that BFR or VFR Application to each AIP.
+The individual must also provide a copy of the BFR or VFR Application to any other AIP in subsequent crop years if the insured changes or adds new AIP(s), while the individual remains qualified as a BFR or VFR.

-The AIP that accepts the initial BFR Application must verify the BFR status (see Para.
-3) and provide a copy of the BFR Application to any subsequent assuming AIP.
+The AIP that accepts the initial BFR or VFR Application must verify the BFR or VFR status (see Para.
+304) and provide a copy of the BFR or VFR Application to any subsequent assuming AIP.

-303 AIP Verification of BFR Status
+304 AIP Verification of BFR or VFR Status

-A. Application
+A. Verification of Application

-The AIP that accepts the BFR Application must verify BFR status no later than the ARD.
+The AIP that accepts the BFR or VFR Application must verify BFR or VFR status no later than the ARD.

-Exception: BFR status must be verified no later than 30 days after the applicable SCD for crops where the SCD and ARD are on the same date and no later than the applicable SCD for livestock products.
+- Exception: BFR or VFR status must be verified no later than 30 days after the applicable SCD for crops where the SCD and ARD are on the same date and no later than the applicable SCD for livestock products. - (1) For VFRs, AIPs must verify the individual: - (a) meets the definition of a veteran using documentation provided by the insured.
+See 303C above for acceptable documentation.